 Now that you have your campaign live, there are a number of ways that you can tune and improve your campaigns.
 Although Google’s campaign algorithms do take some campaign management tasks away from user acquisition managers, it doesn’t mean you’ll have nothing to do.

-The following is a list of best practices for optimizing App Campaign ads, based on what’s working now for our clients.
+The following is a list of best practices for creating successful App Campaigns, based on what’s working now for our clients.

 For a more in-depth review of best practices, see our Google App Campaigns Best Practices Guide.